PLEASE SHARE ELECTRONICALLY ♻ DO

 and Land Rovers, manufacturers will stop making them.
 If you drive in

-few seconds.
+is stopped for a few seconds.
 That’s a start, but a kluge at best.
-I can’t tell you how much more comfortable
+I can’t tell

-I feel having a car that isn’t spewing fumes when it’s stuck or rolling slowly in heavy traffic.
-If you install enough solar panels on your home
+you how much better it feels to a car that isn’t spewing fumes when it’s stuck or rolling slowly in heavy traffic.

-to charge your EV/PHEV and power everything in your home, you’ll feel even
+home to charge your EV/PHEV and power everything in your home, you’ll feel even

 better, knowing that the sun is powering your car instead of the natural gas or